The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 MER = 5

-So, this hypothetical brand’s ratio of sales to media spend is 5:1 — every dollar in media spent generates five dollars in sales.
+So, this hypothetical brand’s ratio of sales to media spend is 5:1.
+In other words, every dollar spent in paid media generates five dollars in sales.

 What’s a Good MER?

 For ecommerce brands, a great all-up benchmark is 3.0 - 5.0.
-However, it will vary greatly by industry.
-A 3.0 might be closer to average for beauty and cosmetics while a 5.0+ might be more normal for higher-margin products like fashion.
-It also heavily depends on your stage of growth, revenue and media spend.
-But the trends over time are what help you most which brings us to what you can do with MER.
+However, it varies by industry.
+A 3.0 might be closer to average for beauty and cosmetics, while a 5.0+ might be more normal for higher-margin products like fashion.
+It also heavily depends on your stage of growth, revenue, and media spend.
+But the trends over time are what help you most, which brings us to what you can do with MER.

 Leveraging MER: Specific Action Items